addyosmani/backbone-fundamentals/index.md

 Basket has its data and representation of the data in HTML.
 This data and associated view in HTML changes over time.
 We usually used jQuery (or similar library) and whole bunch of ajax calls and callbacks to sync the two.
 That often produced code that was not so well structured and easy to maintain.
 Bugs were easy to produce and they are even unavoidable.

-Eventually, elegant way to handle it was brought to the client side throught JavaScript MVCs.
+Eventually, an elegant way to handle it was brought to the client side throught JavaScript MVCs.

 Now, data is handled with Model and its HTML representation with View.
 So, on Model changes View is updated and vice versa.
 Controller is the component that manages this synchronization.
 It sends update commands both ways, to the View to update itself based on the Model change (e.g. sync with database) and to the Model based on the View changes (e.g. new item dropped into the basket).
 That way better separation of concerns and code structure is achieved.